What is tool calling?

 Playground is disabled

 If a Pipe has tools, the playground will be disabled.
-You can only test tool calling with our Generate and Chat API.
+You can only test tool calling with our run API.

 Step #3User prompt to call the tool